How Much Does a Golf Cart Weigh: Complete Weight Guide

 Understanding Golf Cart Weight by Type

 The weight of a golf cart largely depends on its power source and seating capacity.
-Let's break down the typical weights by category:
+Here are typical weights by category:

 Electric Golf Cart Weight